djalbat/the-occam-user-manual/getting-started.md

 Obviously adjust this to match your own npm global installation directory.
 Save the file and if you open a new terminal or command prompt then the `open` package manager should now be ready to use.

+With hindsight perhaps `open` was not the best name to choose for Occam's package manager.
+Hopefully the above workaround has not caused too many difficulties.